 Rate: 9/10.
 I really enjoyed reading a non-fiction book.
 Usually, I only read fiction and drama books. .
 I liked reading about her life, the struggles that her children went through financially after her cells were widely used, and the outcome from her cells being taken, without her knowledge.
 Prior to reading this book, I didn’t know who Henrietta Lacks was, but now I do.

 Would you recommend this book?
 Yes.
 Everyone should be educated on the background behind cures and how one person’s cells led to a lot of medical findings.

 As 1 of 6,000 youth we serve annually, it is a tremendous achievement to be selected as Boys & Girls Clubs of the Virginia Peninsula's Youth of the Year.
 DeSean Williams has earned this title by exemplifying the values of BGCVP and the Boys & Girls Clubs mission.
 The selection process is a lengthy one, beginning at the Club level; Unit Directors select one winner from their Club to compete against 12 others across the organization.
 The Unit Winners must submit an application and essay with questions pertaining to their personal life, school activities, and explaining why they should be the Youth of the Year for Boys & Girls Clubs of the Virginia Peninsula.
 The nominees are then required to interview and present in front of a panel of judges made up of BGCVP staff, board members, and community advocates.
 This panel selects a winner that is announced at our annual Steak 'N Burger Dinner.
 Congratulations, DeSean, on this tremendous achievement!

 of the Virginia Peninsula

-Mission: to inspire and enable all youth, especially those who need us most, to realize their full potential as productive, caring and responsible citizens.
+Mission: To inspire and enable all young people, especially those who need us most, to reach their full potential as productive, caring and responsible citizens.